ombori/grid-docs/gridos/set-up/v1/README.md

 ## Networking

 ### Network whitelisting
-GridOS v1.0.3 has VPN support embedded in the OS.
+GridOS v1.0.3 has better network configuration support.
 Before in GridOS 0.9.X, you would net to whitelist numerous IP addresses to allow requests from device through a restricted network.

 [See IP addresses to whitelist for GridOS v1](/general/network-requirements?id=gridos-v1)